stephcrete/REST-API-Design-Guide-Wiki/Pagination-Rules-and-metadata.md

 ## Metadata for sorting
 See sorting section

+## Metadata for warnings
+Check out the following page: [[Error-handling-Warnings]]

+## Custom metadata
+In addition to all the above, you MAY also introduce custom metadata as you see fit.
+If you do so, for client implementation simplicity, you SHOULD add it inside a "custom" object within the "metadata" object.
+Here's an example:

+Check out the following page for an example: ...

 ## Omitting metadata
 You MAY add support for a "excludeMetadata" URI parameter if you want your API clients to be able to exclude the metadata.